 Prizes are non-transferable.
 There will be no substitution of prizes and no election of cash in lieu of prizes, except at the sole discretion of Niagara County Community College.

-Judges for each category are experienced filmmaking, animation, or entertainment professionals.
+Judges for each category are experienced filmmaking, animation, or entertainment industry professionals.
 There are two judges for each category.
 Videos will be judged on the basis of creativity, originality, production aesthetics (visual and sound elements), and overall quality.
-Judging will take place prior to the NCCC Film & Animation Festival, which is to take place on Saturday May 6, 2017.
+Judging will take place prior to the NCCC Film & Animation Festival, which is to take place on Saturday May 5, 2018.
 Judges’ decisions are final.

-When and Where Will the Videos Be Shown?
+When and Where Will the Films Be Shown?

-Finalists' videos in each of the competition categories will be screened on the day of the festival.
-Excerpts from first prize and second prize videos will also be screened during the festival awards ceremony.
+Finalists' films in each of the competition categories will be screened on the day of the festival.
+Excerpts from winning films will also be screened during the festival awards ceremony.

-May I re-submit my winning video to future NCCC Film & Animation Festivals if it previously was a festival winner?
+May I re-submit my winning film to future NCCC Film & Animation Festivals if it previously was a festival winner?

-No. If you are a previous year’s winner, submission of your winning video to any future NCCC festival(s) will not be considered as a finalist/winner again.
+No. If you are a previous year’s winner, submission of your winning film to any future NCCC festival(s) will not be considered as a finalist/winner again.